 The final, dual recycled at full power configuration, which allows to reach the highest possible sensitivity, results to be compliant with the control noise sensitivity requirements.
 This configuration is the most critical one in terms of angular degrees of freedom decoupling, due to the (+)-mode sensing suppression and the presence of the SRC.
 The system is controllable, but its decoupling may become worrying as soon as optical defects occur in the real interferometer [9].
-Indeed, in Virgo and Virgo+ we have experienced a strong coupling between the BS and PRM mirror angular d.o.f. (a sensing ratio of 1:1) which made the commissioning and the implementation of the complete automatic alignment system longer and more difficult than initially foreseen.
+Indeed, in Virgo and Virgo+ we have experienced a strong coupling between the BS and PR mirror angular d.o.f. (a sensing ratio of 1:1) which made the commissioning and the implementation of the complete automatic alignment system longer and more difficult than initially foreseen.
 For instance up to VSR4, spring 2011, we could not control both degrees of freedom acting from the marionette.
-The PRM had to be controlled by using the reference mass (which is noisier with respect the control from the marionette) due to the fact that in the PRM error signal the BS resonances were visible and not mechanically damped.
+The PR had to be controlled by using the reference mass (which is noisier with respect the control from the marionette) due to the fact that in the PR error signal the BS resonances were visible and not mechanically damped.
+Table 1.11 shows the sensing matrix for the central interferometer degrees of freedom in the dual recycled configuration.